SchulzLab/Aeron/README.md

 - The chromosome ids in the sequence fasta file should match the chromosome ids in the gtf file.

 ### Quantification and gene-fusion event detection
-1. In the folder of snakemake_pipeline, make a directory titled input
+1. In the folder Aeron, make a directory titled input
 2. Copy the input files to the "input" folder
 3. Input files should include:
 	* The input file in fasta or fastq format.
 	* A graph file in .gfa format.
 	* Annotation file of the species in gtf format.
 	* Reference sequence in fasta or fastq format.
 4. Make sure that there is no underscores in the file names, graph .gfa, reads .fq, transcripts .fa
 5. Edit config.yaml, add input file names.
-6. Example config file is provided in the repository
+An example config file is provided in the repository

 For quantification: